The gift of a calm mind

 Take time to restore your inner calmness by establishing active contact with silence.

-I recommend you schedule into your calendar some silent time during your days off work.
+I recommend you schedule some silent time into your calendar during your days off work.
 If needed, set an alarm for it!

 I have always benefitted from being the calmest person in the room!
 I am sure you can benefit from it too!